 Locate the unwanted program in the Applications category of your Finder window.
 Click and drag it to the Trash, or right-click and select Move to Trash.

-Now empty the Trash to remove the software once and for all.
+Empty the Trash to remove the software.

 Install Avast One and run a full virus scan to clean out any other malware on your device.
 You can also schedule a boot-time scan to run when you restart your computer.
 This is a very deep scan that roots out the most hidden forms of malware lurking deep in your machine.